jbrockopp/docs/content/administration/ui/_index.md

 ---
-title: "Getting Started"
+title: "Overview"
-linkTitle: "Getting Started"
+linkTitle: "UI"
-weight: 1
+weight: 3
 description: >
-  What does your user need to know to try your project?
+  This section contains information on the Vela UI service.
 ---

-Documentation Coming Soon!
+The UI does stuff...